-The Importance of Workforce Management for Contact Center Leaders
+Workforce Management Guide for Contact Center Leaders (& Why it’s Important)

 There are two constants in the contact center.
 Customer expectations are evolving, and contact center leaders are working to elevate the customer experience.